mitre/im_sample_algorithm/docs/README.md

 The code is in [this git repo](https://github.com/mitre/im_sample_algorithm).
 It doesn't compile; that's intentional.
 We are considering providing some unit tests.

-MITRE is happy to answer questions; the email is opensource@mitre.org.
+MITRE is happy to answer questions; please [post your questions publicly](https://github.com/mitre/im_sample_algorithm/issues) and we'll gladly respond.

 Good luck. :crossed_fingers: :four_leaf_clover: